Welcome to the RNVR Yacht Club!

 Club Sailing Weekends in the Solent provide an opportunity for owners to meet crew and vice versa.
 Practical informal onboard training (for example, in navigation, yacht familiarisation or yacht handling), can be provided by one of the several members who are RYA Instructors or by experienced skippers.

 The Club also organises a "further afield" Cruise when members enjoy exploring exotic locations in company on chartered yachts.
 After organising Caribbean Cruises in many alternate years, the Club ran a charter cruise in Malta in late September 2019.
-The one planned for 2020 in the Clyde has had to be postponed to 2021 but we're also considering returning to the Med with a Charter Rally in Croatia in 2021.
+We are returning to the Med with a Charter Rally in Croatia in 2021.

 The Club makes a number of annual awards which are presented at the Annual Dinner.
 Two of these are for sailing accomplishments, being: